GlenKPeterson/Paguro/README.md

 * Type-safe versions of Clojure's immutable collections, implementing the generic `java.util` collection interfaces.
 * A simplified immutable alternative to Java 8 Streams, wrapping checked exceptions and avoiding primitives.
 * A tiny, type-safe data definition language of brief helper functions: `vec()`, `set()`, `map()`, and `tup()`, (like Clojure's vector `[]`, set `#{}`, and map `{}`).
-* Extend Tuples to make your own immutable Java classes (with correct `equals()`, `hashCode()`, and `toString()` implementations) almost as easily as writing case classes in Scala.
+* Tuples which can be extended to make your own immutable Java classes with correct `equals()`, `hashCode()`, and `toString()` implementations.

 UncleJim takes advantages of Java's type inferencing by avoiding void return types, arrays, primatives, and checked exceptions in lambdas.
-It can decrease the amount of code you need to write by a factor of at 2x-3x while focusing you on using the right collections for the fastest possible code.
+It can decrease the amount of code you need to write by a factor of at 2x-3x while focusing you on using the right collections for the best possible Big O scalability.

 #Details

 Usage examples are implemented as unit tests to ensure that they remain correct and current.

 * [Usage examples](src/test/java/org/organicdesign/fp/UsageExampleTest.java#L34) - different ways of improving your Java code with UncleJim.
+Note: IntelliJ IDEA reports some non-issues in this file.

 * [Comparison with Traditional Java and Java 8 Streams](src/test/java/org/organicdesign/fp/TradJavaStreamComparisonTest.java#L22)